 Our Beginner’s Course

-Truro Fencing Club’s 7-week Beginners’ Courses run on Wednesday evenings from 700pm-800pm at the Cornwall Fencing Centre.
+Truro Fencing Club’s 7-week Beginners’ Courses run on Wednesday evenings at the Cornwall Fencing Centre.
 The next course starts on Wednesday September 13th 2017.
+The junior session will run from 6.30-7.30pm and the adult session will run from 7.30-8.30pm.
 The 7-week course costs £49.
 On completion of the course you will be entitle to a month’s free membership of Truro Fencing Club, and then a 6-month Beginner membership at £20/month.

 Why Start Fencing?